skip to log on skip to main content

 Here are the most common ways to pay a deposit:

-• Personal cheque - Cheques aren’t used much these days but they’re still a common way to pay on auction day.
+• Personal cheque - Cheques aren’t used much these days but they’re still an option for payment on auction day if your account is eligible for a cheque book.

 • Bank transfer - Some vendors accept a bank transfer – Most internet banking accounts have a daily transfer limit, so check that your limit will be enough.